SeeedDocument/Wio_Node/Wio_Node.md

 |5  | Battery Holder|A jst2.0 connector, connect a 3.7V Li-Battery|
 |6  | Analog/I2C1/D1|Grove port, you can connect a Digital/I2C/Analog type Grove module|
 |7  | UART/I2C0/D0|Grove port, you can connect a UART/I2C/Digital type Grove module|

+###Status LEDs

+Near to the FUNCTION button there're 2 status Leds, a blue one and a red one.
+The BLUE led is the network status indicating led.
+It has the following blink patterns:

+- breathing Under configuration mode
+- blink twice quickly then off 1s requesting IP address from router
+- blink once quickly then off 1s connecting to the server
+- on 1s then off 1s The node is online
+- on constantly the node is dead for not getting IP or not connecting to server.
+- blink quickly (on 100ms then off 100ms) OTA

+!!!Note
+    The BLUE led is attached to GPIO2 which is also the TX pin of UART1.
+When downloading firmware, the UART1 dumps the data transmitting on UART0 by instinct.
+So the BLUE led will blink while downloading firmware.
+After startup the GPIO2 will be configured as a GPIO not TX of UART1.

+The RED led is another status led which indicates the power status of Grove modules.
+All the six Grove interface's VCC converge together and can be controlled with GPIO 15.
+When the node is in deep sleep mode, all the grove modules lose their power too.
+The RED led will light on when Grove modules are powered and will go off when Grove modules aren't powered.

 ### Bonus!
 Wio Node has an inbuilt LiPo battery charger, so you can charge 3.7v LiPo battery through JST 2.0 Port when USB is connecting.